HankofallTrades/dyson-defender/memory-bank/progress.md

 - Create a 3D model for the Dyson Sphere using Three.js's SphereGeometry
 - Position it at the scene's origin (0, 0, 0)
 - Apply suitable materials for visibility

+## March 24, 2025 - ECS Implementation and 3D Scene Setup

+Completed Step 4 of the Implementation Plan: Implemented Entity-Component-System (ECS) architecture and set up the 3D scene with the Dyson Sphere.

+### Tasks Completed:
+1. Implemented the World class as the core ECS manager
+2. Created the AutoRotateSystem for handling entity rotation
+3. Set up the DysonSphereEntity with proper components (Position, Rotation, Renderable, Health, AutoRotate)
+4. Implemented proper component management in the World class
+5. Created a clean separation between game logic and rendering
+6. Set up proper camera positioning and lighting for the Dyson Sphere
+7. Implemented proper cleanup and disposal of resources
+8. Added debug logging for better development experience

+### Improvements:
+- Implemented a proper ECS architecture following best practices
+- Created a modular system for entity management
+- Established clear separation between game logic and rendering
+- Set up proper component lifecycle management
+- Implemented efficient entity querying through the World class
+- Added proper TypeScript interfaces for type safety

+### Test Results:
+- Verified the Dyson Sphere renders correctly in the scene
+- Confirmed proper rotation behavior through the AutoRotateSystem
+- Validated component management and entity creation
+- Ensured proper cleanup of resources on component unmount
+- Verified proper camera positioning and lighting

+### Next Steps:
+Moving to Step 5: Implementing Player Ship and Controls:
+- Create the PlayerShipEntity with necessary components
+- Implement the InputSystem for handling player input
+- Add the MovementSystem for ship movement
+- Set up proper collision detection between ship and Dyson Sphere